WMP Excellence Awards – Categories

 Volunteer of the Year

-For members of the public who have made an extraordinary contribution through a single act of bravery or a sustained contribution to their community.
+For WMP volunteers or members of the public who have made an extraordinary contribution through a single act of bravery or a sustained contribution to their community.

 The Andrew Le Comte Memorial Award for Inspirational Leadership